 “Ensure that aids to navigation systems and related services, including e-Navigation, Vessel Traffic Services, and emerging technologies, are harmonized through international cooperation and the provision of standards.”

-IALA Standards are suitable for direct citation by States in the interest of an efficient and harmonised global network of aids to navigation and services.
+IALA Standards are suitable for direct citation by States in the interest of an efficient and harmonised global network of aids to navigation and Vessel Traffic Services.

 APPLICATION

-This Standard is suitable for implementation by all marine aids to navigation authorities authorities.
+This Standard is suitable for implementation by Competent authorities for Vessel Traffic Services.

 SCOPE